Participate in NF research

 - What information will be gathered about the participants

-Like our friend, Carter.
-Carter is participating in the Natural History Study and Longitudinal Assessment of Children, Adolescents, and Adults with Neurofibromatosis Type 1, whose principal Investigator is, Dr. Brigitte Widemann.
-Carter first started participating in October 2009, he was only 6 years old then, he’s 15 now and is still participating, 9 years later.
+You, like our friend, Carter who, since the age of 9 has been participating in the Natural History Study and Longitudinal Assessment of Children, Adolescents, and Adults with Neurofibromatosis Type 1, whose principal Investigator is, Dr. Brigitte Widemann, can play a vital role in advancing NF research.

 The ClinicalTrials.gov Web site provides current information about clinical research studies to patients, their families and caregivers, health care professionals, and the public.
 To learn more about participating, click here.